cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

 1. __Run the `Copy Kubeconfig` task:__

-   This first task is a bit of a hack to give the container with the `oc` cli the correct permissions.
+   This first task is a bit of a hack to give the container with the `oc` CLI the correct permissions.
 You only have to do this once.

    <img src="/_pages/dev-spaces/demo-app-images/demo-copy-kubeconfig.png" width="40%"/>